asalexanderlee/bootcamp-3/README.md

 ## Release 4

 Most APIs require the developer pass an authKey in with each request.
 This allows the API owner to control who can and can't use the api and keep track of usage.
 As a stretch exercise, implement auth into your api.
+A good place to start is with the Express package called [Passport](http://www.passportjs.org/).